raviq/compsoc/README.md

 ## Description

 This is a Python toolkit for the study of voting rules used in [computational social choice theory](https://en.wikipedia.org/wiki/Computational_social_choice).
-The toolkit allows you to programatically define the `voting rules` as well as the distributions of the voters, defined as `voter models`.
+The toolkit allows you to programmatically define the `voting rules` as well as the distributions of the voters, defined as `voter models`.
 This is illustrated below.

 <img src="./figures/Overview.png" style="height:70%; width:70%"/>

 ### Voting rules
-Our voting rules are defined in terms of socres.
+Our voting rules are defined in terms of scores.
 That is, the rule takes a candidate and returns its score.
 The obtained scores for all of the candidates could then be used to determine the winner(s).
 For instance, the `Borda` score is implemented as following.

 ```python
 def borda(self, candidate):